Review and road test of the Honda e

 E BY BRUM

 The Honda e redefines what a full-electric city car can be.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 Ten Second Review of the Honda e